wbolster/evil-swap-keys/README.rst

 * Example 3: normal text

-  In normal prose, question marks are more common then slashes:
+  In normal prose, question marks are more common than slashes:

   .. code-block:: elisp